Crafting the Future of Chanel: Matthieu Blazy

 - Is more always more?

-April 2025 will mark the beginning of a new chapter for Chanel.
-The Parisian house appointed Matthieu Blazy as its new artistic director, succeeding Virginie Viard, who helmed of the brand for 5 years, following the passing of Karl Lagerfeld.
+A new era began at Chanel: the Parisian house appointed Matthieu Blazy as its new artistic director, succeeding Virginie Viard, who led the brand for 5 years, following the passing of Karl Lagerfeld.

-Blazy’s widely celebrated 3-year tenure at Bottega Veneta — where he masterfully balanced craftsmanship and material innovation with culturally on-point reference — sets the stage for his transformative leadership at Chanel.
-A new dawn is set to rise at the legendary couture house, with the promise of new directions explored, new territories conquered.
+Blazy’s widely celebrated 3-year tenure at Bottega Veneta — where he masterfully balanced craftsmanship and material innovation with culturally on-point reference — set the stage for his transformative leadership at Chanel.
+A new dawn is rising at the legendary couture house, with the promise of new directions explored, new territories conquered.

 Margiela to Bottega: The Formative Years